 Double-click the Smpl ID object to open the Sample Interval dialog box.
 Modify the Format tab, Text tab, and Water Level tab as desired.
 Click the OK button to save changes.

-Users may opt to show a water level and a NAPL level within a sample downhole plot.
+Users may opt to show a water level and a non-aqueous phase liquid (NAPL) level within a sample downhole plot.
+For EQuIS users, DT_WATER_TABLE.TYPE is used to return NAPL levels; the field containing the depth to NAPL is specified in the Log Plotter Options dialog box.
 For non-EQuIS users, the water level depth is stored in the optional data fields created in the Locations tab.
 The field name may be selected from the Boring Log Template Design window.
 Select Edit> Options and go to the Options tab.
 Select the Depth to Water and Depth to NAPL fields.